klaasnienhuis/devfab/docs/guide/materials/channels.md

 });
 ```

 Next, we change a channel property in the material.
-In this example we change one property, but you can change as many properties as you like:
+In this example we change one property, but you can change as many properties at once as you like:

 ```js
 theMaterial.channels.AlbedoPBR.color = [0.17, 0.35, 1];